Big Sur: Beaches

 Other beaches that are inaccessible to the public include Point Sur Beach, a long sandy beach located below and to the north of Point Sur Lighthouse.
 There is a small beach at Rocky Point that is surrounded by private property, making it inaccessible.
 The beach at the foot of McWay falls is physically inaccessible from the shore.
 To the south near the county line, Wreck Beach south of Pfeiffer Beach is not accessible.
-Gamboa Point Beach near the Monterey / San Luis Obispo count line is closed to the public.
+Gamboa Point Beach near the Monterey / San Luis Obispo county line is closed to the public.